The Witch currently dominates Us 69–31

 Where This Matchup Sits

-Out of 38 Horror films on the platform, The Witch is in the upper half and Us languishing near the bottom.
+Out of 38 Horror films on the platform, The Witch is in the upper half and Us is in the bottom quarter.

 Against other opponents, one pattern stands out: Get Out beats both of them.
 It's the one film that sits above this entire matchup.